-If you would like to be added to the Southern Tidings list, or are on the list but have an address change, please email TidingsList@southernunion. com; or mail to the address in the payment section.
+If you would like to be added to the Southern Tidings list, or are on the list but have an address change, please email TidingsList@ southernunion.com; or mail to: Southern Union Communication Department, P.O.
+Box 923868, Peachtree Corners, GA 30010-3868.
 Please include the name of the conference where your membership is held, the name of your church, and your telephone number.
-If an address change, please send your previous address as listed on the magazine label and your new address.
+If submitting an address change, please send your previous address as listed on the magazine label and your new address.

-The Southern Tidings is offering a new, environmentally-friendly method of distribution by email.
+The Southern Tidings is offering a new, environmentally-friendly, alternative method of distribution by email.
 Every month you will receive a notification in your email listing some of the stories included in the latest issue.
 All you will have to do is click on the link in the email and the latest issue of the Southern Tidings will open on your own computer.

 You will have access to the latest stories, features, and list of events happening across the Southern Union, all at the click of a mouse.
-And even more, in many cases, you will be able to read the Southern Tidings up to two weeks earlier than if it was delivered by regular mail.
+And, in many cases, you will be able to read the Southern Tidings up to two weeks earlier than if it was delivered by regular mail.